 Pass has faced five opponents and has one default victory.
 Emerging with a total score of 2166 points.

-The story line is special and historic.
-Bill Collector is the first battle rapper to ever reach the finals of a tournament on both URL & KOTD.
-As for Pass, by the luck of the draw he was presented with an opportunity to have entry to this season and has completely ran the table.
+The storyline is special and historic.
+Bill Collector is the first battle rapper ever to reach the finals of a tournament on both URL & KOTD.
+As for Pass, by the luck of the draw, he was given an opportunity to enter this season and completely ran the table.
 And the beauty of this road is that it all starts with the decision to say yes.

-Sometimes in life you say yes to opportunities and figure out the details along the way.
-The power of manifestation has lead them down a road where they’re both now, 1 battle away from changing their lives.
-Attract what you expect, reflect what you desire and become what you respect.
+Sometimes, you say yes to opportunities and figure out the details.
+The power of manifestation has led them down a road where they’re both one battle away from changing their lives.
+Attract what you expect, reflect your desire, and become what you respect.

-We can’t wait to see who walks away with $100,000 and a chance to be cement a special accolade to their legacy.
+We can’t wait to see who walks away with $100,000 and a chance to cement an exceptional accolade to their legacy.